Towards Generalising Neural Implicit Representations: Results

-Table~\ref{tab:part:over} shows the per-class segmentation results for the baseline, fixed encoder and joint training as well as the reconstruction IOU for the baseline.
+Table~\ref{tab:part:detail} shows the per-class segmentation results for the baseline, joint training, and the reconstruction IOU for the baseline.
+These results show that the parallel architecture is superior to the joint architecture, and suggest that, although these particular tasks are well correlated at the encoding level, they may be less well correlated within the decoder.
 The poor performance on some of the classes such as rocket and headphones may be explained by the thin sections in parts of those objects.
-Because the network samples points within the shapes randomly, thin sections like the fins(rocket), cable(earphones), or handlebar(motorbike) are likely to be undersampled and therefore have poor performance at inference time (see Fig~\ref{fig:failure}).
-As well as this imbalance, there is also significant imbalance in the number of models in certain categories which can negatively affect accuracy at inference time.
-This is reflected in the higher mIOU scores across all the experiments, for the classes with more shapes.
+Because the network samples points within the shapes randomly, thin sections like the fins(rocket), cable(earphones), or handlebar(motorbike) are likely to be undersampled and therefore have poor performance at inference time.
+As well as this imbalance, there is also significant imbalance in the number of models in certain categories, which can negatively affect accuracy at inference time.
+This is reflected in the higher mIOU scores (across all the experiments), for the classes with more shapes.

-Fig.~\ref{fig:seg_qual} shows some selected qualitative segmentation results.
-The segmentation decoders show good results for bulk areas like the wings and body on the aeroplane(1st row) and simple objects like the guitar(4th row).
-However areas like the chair arms(3rd row) present more of a challenge.
-We can also see another example of the low performance of thin sections on the roofs of the cars(2nd row), particularly so for the right hand car.

-Fig.~\ref{fig:failure} shows some of the failure cases of the segmentation decoder.
-A particularly extreme case (2nd row) is shown where the correct semantic labels are completely inverted.